dhc-barnard/tutorials/Twine.md

 ## Part 1 - Exploring Narrative Structure with Twine

-*Adapted from Miriam Neptune's tutorials on exploring narrative structure with Twine*

 Before you begin to work with Twine, you may want to explore possible structures to implement in your interactive narrative.
 Linked here is some background reading for creating interactive narratives: ["Interactive Narrative | Play with Learning"](http://playwithlearning.com/2010/10/14/exploring-interactive-narrative-part-1-of-6/), ["Serious Interactive Fiction: Constraints, Interfaces, and Creative Writing Pedagogy](https://scholarworks.rit.edu/jcws/vol3/iss1/10/), and ["Game Design as Narrative Architecture](http://web.mit.edu/~21fms/People/henry3/games&narrative.html).

 ### Thinking about Narrative Structure